tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 You're welcome to snap to a particular version by adding `==0.12.2` or whatever version you want to keep after the pip name.

 Next you'll need to install the pip modules.
-If you see that the pip isn't installed, check out our guide to setting up WSL (or any linux distro).
+If you see that the pip isn't installed, check out our guide to setting up WSL (or any linux distribution).

 Once your pip is setup, install the requirements by executing this: